Vinnie Pasquantino Player Props: Royals vs. Angels

 Vinnie Pasquantino At The Plate

-- Pasquantino leads Kansas City with 18 hits and an OBP of .380 this season.
+- Pasquantino has 18 hits and an OBP of .369, both of which rank first among Kansas City hitters this season.

-- Among the qualified hitters in MLB, he ranks 73rd in batting average, 46th in on-base percentage, and 41st in slugging.
+- He has homered in three games this year (14.3%), leaving the park in 3.6% of his plate appearances.

-- In 65.0% of his 20 games this season, Pasquantino has picked up at least one hit.
-He's also had four multi-hit games.
+- In five games this season, Pasquantino has picked up an RBI, with more than one RBI once.

-- Looking at the 20 games he has played this year, he's homered in three of them (15.0%), and in 3.8% of his trips to the plate.

-- Pasquantino has driven in a run in five games this season (25.0%), including one multiple-RBI game.
+- In eight of 21 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.